-The Race Committee will use the notional rating calculated on race results to inform a decision on a GRYC adopted rating for the class, OAK boat or modified boat under review also taking into account any relevant measurement or empirical data available.
+The Race Committee will use the notional rating calculated on race results to inform a decision on a GRYC adopted rating for the class or boat under review also taking into account any relevant measurement or empirical data available.

-This process, insofar as it is practicable to do so, will also be used to confirm (or adjust) interim and provisional ratings once sufficient race results area available.
+This process will also be used to confirm (or adjust) interim and provisional ratings once sufficient race results area available.